 You do not know how many times I have heard this sales pitch; “all of the good, none of the bad”.
 I even used it myself numerous times.

 I am not trying to go against them and this statement because their skin care products are actually good.
-I used them for about a year myself and was happy with the results.
+I used them for about a year myself and was happy with the result.

 However, they are a bit pricey and I feel that as of today there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.

-Nu Skin has been around for quite some time now and the company is global with representatives on 53 markets world wide.
+Nu Skin has been around for quite some time now.
+The company is global, with representatives on 53 markets Worldwide.

 Nu Skin is a direct sales Multi-Level Marketing (MLM) company that market and sell skin care products and nutritional supplements.

 In multi-level or network marketing, individuals sell products to the public — often by word of mouth and direct sales.